 A guest post by Andrea Kirkby.

 Jules Verne challenged his character Phileas Fogg to get round the world in 80 days.
 I can do better than that – I like to visit the world without leaving London.
-Here are my top 10 favourite attractions for a globetrotter stranded in London…
+Here are my favourite places to visit to experience the cosmopolitan character of London:

 First stop Venice, Italy via the Wallace Collection.
 One entire room is full of views of Venice by Canaletto and Guardi.
 Two great Canaletto views face each other across the room; the Grand Canal shimmers, lawyers and merchants converse, little dogs bark at nothing much.
 It’s a busy, wealthy world, packed with riches and detail.
 In Guardi’s paintings, gondolas flash across the water and you see the texture of flaking plaster and torn sails – a Venice fallen on harder times.